 Brake Shoe Replacement

-Brake shoe linings are made from different heat resistant materials mixed with compounds such as brass, ceramic, and graphite.
-This lining can be riveted or glued to the shoe.
+Brake shoe linings contain heat-resistant materials mixed with brass, ceramic, and graphite compounds and can be riveted or glued to the shoe.
 These materials have replaced the asbestos linings manufactured in the past.
+The dust from worn brake shoe linings collects in the brake drum.
 Please note that asbestos is a hazardous material.
-NEVER breath brake dust.
-Assume that every brake system you are working with is hazardous (It is!) and dispose of any brake dust properly.
+NEVER breathe brake dust.
+Assume that every brake system you work with is hazardous to yourself and those around you (It is!), and dispose of any brake dust properly.